devedmonton/codevid19.com/policies/faq.md

 #### What's the cost of entry?

-This hackathon is free to enter and particpate in!
+This hackathon is free to enter and participate in!
 We thank our sponsors for supporting our endeavours.

 #### Okay, so what's the catch?